ianp/ianpdotorg/source/_posts/2004-02-12-links-that-reflow.markdown

 title: Links that Reflow
 wordpress_id: '29'
 categories:
-- Technology
 - CSS
 - User Experience
 ---

-A minor annonyance with peoples CSS: having an \`onMouseOver\` effect that causes the enclosing paragraph to reflow when you move the mouse over it.
+A minor annonyance with peoples CSS: having an `onMouseOver` effect that causes the enclosing paragraph to reflow when you move the mouse over it.
 The common culprit is changing the background colour of the surrounding box and, I assume, failing to take into account insets and